 From chat portals embedded in your site and mobile app to Slack and Microsoft Teams, Capacity empowers support teams with communication and automation.
 While other helpdesk solutions connect messaging systems, Capacity can take action on behalf of service pros.

-Right from a support team’s preferred communication medium, agents can update tickets, customer information, and more right through the co-pilot console.
-This “action bot” approach liberates experienced teammates to focus on higher ROI activities and less on repetition.
+Right from a support team’s preferred communication medium, agents can update tickets, customer information, and more right through the Coilot console.
+This ‘action bot’ approach liberates experienced teammates to focus on higher ROI activities and less on repetition.
+By incorporating Capacity into your organization, you can improve the customer experience, provide real-time support, and give team members the communication tools they require.

-Zendesk’s help center is designed to be a hub for its entire suite of products.
+Zendesk’s help center is a hub for its entire suite of products.
 Regarding its helpdesk solutions, Zendesk recommends following a specific workflow when addressing problems.
 Simply put, users can review articles, community contributions, and/or request to chat with an agent.

 - Pros: Multiple options for troubleshooting and fixing an issue.

-- Cons: It’s not made immediately clear what is the best route to take to handle specific situations, which could be confusing.
+- Cons: It’s not made immediately clear what route users should take to handle specific situations, which could be confusing.

 Freshdesk offers an extensive support page that hosts a FAQ repository, a knowledge base of solutions, a community forum, and training videos.
 On the home page, there is a search bar with quick-search functionality that enables users to ask questions and get options that might answer their questions.
 If users can’t find their answer, Freshdesk lists an 800 number for those interested in making a last-ditch effort.